 NEVER during my trip to Aleppo or Syria was I restricted to visit an area or to take photos.
 I was completely free to take pictures and talk with anyone I wanted.
 Or was my camera ever checked.

-The best thing about traveling a hot conflict zone is the locals; they are so eager to show and tell you that the situation on the ground is very different from what media tell us.
+The best thing about travelling a hot conflict zone is the locals; they are so eager to show and tell you that the situation on the ground is very different from what the media tell us.
 I had the same experience in Pakistan and Iran.

 And like in Pakistan and Iran so do the locals just smile, shake your hand and invite you for tea with their biggest smile.